Hassan Abshenasan: The Secret Half-moon

-The secret Half-moon is Abshenasan's wife narration about Hassan that authored by Marjan Fouladvan.
+The secret Half-moon is Abshenasan's wife's narration about Hassan, that authored by Marjan Fouladvan.

 Men of plain of light

-Men of plain of light is collection of memories of the commanders of Ground Forces of Islamic Republic of Iran Army that authored by Abolfazl Norani.
+Men of Plain of Light is a collection of memories of the commanders of the Ground Forces of the Islamic Republic of Iran Army that authored by Abolfazl Norani.

 Brighter than blue

 Brighter than blue was authored by Farzam Shirzadi.
 This book is written in 11 chapters and 160 pages.

 Expressway

 Abshenasan Expressway known as Expressway in northern Tehran.
-It is named after Hassan Abshenasan, former commander of the 23rd Commando Division who was killed during Iran–Iraq War.
+It is named after Hassan Abshenasan, former commander of the 23rd Commando Division, who was killed during the Iran–Iraq War.